-As a researcher that has been working in differents institutions already, one of the most common issues I have faced when moving from one place to another is loosing access to the network (and “private” resources) of my previous university and/or team.
+As a researcher that has been working in different institutions already, one of the most common issues I have faced when moving from one place to another is losing access to the network (and “private” resources) of my previous university and/or team.

 Although there are already quite a few tutorials on the net on how to do this, I’ve been asked too many times on how to do it that I prefer to keep my own tutorial for this.
 Because of that, next, I will show you how to setup your (Windows) computer so that you can leave the tunnel preconfigured in such a way that can be opened in a few clicks when needed.
 Sorry for the screenshot with UIs in Spanish! 😅